sharkiiee/MERN/NOTES/0_LEARN BY PROGRAM/07_ImpDatabase CRUD and HTTP routes.md

 	Description : Adding new user in the database
 	Header Input : username, password,
-	validation : check the inputs are valid
+	validation : check the inputs are valid Authentication : User can't insert more than two kidneys.
 	Output : "${username} is been added to our database"

 - PUT /user/updatekidney